 Although reading this entire page is an excellent idea because you’ll get as many details about the program as possible so you are as fully “in-the-know” as possible…perhaps you are “JUMPING” at the chance to get registered – However, due to COVID-19 restrictions, we are unable to offer the training.
 As soon as restrictions are removed, we will begin the process to once again offer the program.

 Master Gardener Training is about….. making a difference in your community and learning more about gardening; the key focus of the program is about gardening.

-- Master Gardener Volunteers (MGV’s) Teaching, Learning, Leading and Serving
+- Master Gardener Volunteers (MGV’s) Teach, Learn, Lead and Serve.

-- Connecting people with the University of Wisconsin and engaging them in transforming lives and communities.
+- MGV’s connect people with the University of Wisconsin and with members of the community and are engaged in helping to transform lives and communities.